mwouts/nbpercent/README.md

 I plan to store HTML, PNG, JSON outputs (etc) in files with the expected extension.

+The [06_matplotlib.py](https://github.com/mwouts/nbpercent/blob/main/examples/percent_with_outputs/06_matplotlib.py) notebook is an example that has [PNG outputs](https://github.com/mwouts/nbpercent/tree/main/examples/percent_with_outputs/06_matplotlib_outputs/cb1418f2-dfee-4345-a26f-d6775c93fb4e_0.png)

-The [07_plotly.py](https://github.com/mwouts/nbpercent/blob/main/tests/scripts/07_plotly.py) notebook is a great example that has [HTML, JSON and PNG outputs](https://github.com/mwouts/nbpercent/tree/main/tests/scripts/07_plotly_outputs)
+The [07_plotly.py](https://github.com/mwouts/nbpercent/blob/main/examples/percent_with_outputs/07_plotly.py) notebook is an example that has [HTML, JSON and PNG outputs](https://github.com/mwouts/nbpercent/tree/main/examples/percent_with_outputs/07_plotly_outputs)

+We have tested Altair HTML plots at [08_altair.py](https://github.com/mwouts/nbpercent/blob/main/examples/percent_with_outputs/08_altair.py)) and their [HTML output](https://github.com/mwouts/nbpercent/tree/main/examples/percent_with_outputs/08_altair_outputs), and [08_altair.py](https://github.com/mwouts/nbpercent/blob/main/examples/percent_with_outputs/08_altair.py)).

+Note that [our examples](https://github.com/mwouts/nbpercent/tree/main/examples) include widgets and Javascript outputs.

+Streams (bash commands) and Exceptions will also be supported, see the [other examples](https://github.com/mwouts/nbpercent/tree/main/examples/percent_with_outputs).

 ## Advanced features